end-of-game/cloudunit/DEMO-GUIDE.md

 ## CloudUnit Menu

 When you are connected in the CloudUnit application, the menu is everytime visible on the top of the application.
-You navigate in the application with this header menu.
+You navigate in CloudUnit application with this header menu.

 ![login](https://github.com/Treeptik/CloudUnit-images/blob/master/cu-header.png)

-The first tab of the menu gets to the dashboard and the second to the shapshots.
-The two button of the right give access the account page and the deconnection.
+The first tab of the menu gets to the dashboard and the second tab to the shapshots.
+The two buttons of the right give access to your account page and to the deconnection.

 ## CloudUnit Dashboard